Two Prompts:

 Again, be specific and concrete.

-Your goal for both essays is to make them see you at Wharton as an MBA student.
+Your goal for this essay is to make them see you at Wharton as an MBA student.
 When I read it, I want to be able to envision you at Wharton.

 Prompt: Please use this space to share any additional information about yourself that cannot be found elsewhere in your application and that you would like to share with the Admissions Committee.
 (500 words maximum)